Lockheed Martin F-22 Raptor: Overview

 The F-22 Raptor is a fifth-generation air superiority fighter that is considered fourth generation in stealth aircraft technology by the USAF.
 It is the first operational aircraft to combine supercruise, supermaneuverability, stealth, and integrated avionics (or sensor fusion) in a single weapons platform to enable it to survive and conduct missions, primarily offensive and defensive counter-air operations, in highly contested environments.

 The F-22's shape combines stealth and aerodynamic performance.
-Planform and panel edges are aligned at common angular aspects and the surfaces, also aligned accordingly, have continuous curvature to minimize the aircraft's radar cross-section.
-Its clipped diamond-like delta wings have the leading edge swept 42°, trailing edge swept −17°, a slight anhedral and a conical camber to reduce supersonic wave drag.
+Planform and panel edges are aligned at common angular aspects, and the surfaces, also aligned accordingly, have continuous curvature to minimize the aircraft's radar cross-section.
+Its clipped diamond-like delta wings have the leading edge swept 42°, trailing edge swept −17°, a slight anhedral, and a conical camber to reduce supersonic wave drag.
 The shoulder-mounted wings are smoothly blended into the fuselage with four empennage surfaces and leading edge root extensions running to the caret inlets' upper edges, where the forebody chines also meet.
 Flight control surfaces include leading-edge flaps, flaperons, ailerons, rudders on the canted vertical stabilizers, and all-moving horizontal tails (stabilators); for air braking, the ailerons deflect up, flaperons down, and rudders outwards to increase drag.
 Owing to the focus on supersonic performance, area rule is applied extensively to the airplane's shape and nearly all of the fuselage volume lies ahead of the wing's trailing edge to reduce drag at supersonic speeds, with the stabilators pivoting from tail booms extending aft of the engine nozzles.
 Weapons are carried internally in the fuselage for stealth.
 The jet has a retractable tricycle landing gear and an emergency tailhook.
-Fire suppression system and fuel tank inerting system are installed for survivability.
+A fire suppression system and fuel tank inerting system are installed for survivability.